-20. By entering the Net Worth Sweep, FHFA violated HERA in at least six ways.
-First, FHFA failed to act as a "conservator"-indeed it has acted as an anti-conservator because no conservator is allowed to brazenly confiscate billions of dollars from companies under its care and then funnel all that cash to a sister federal agency.
-Second, FHFA is required to put Fannie and Freddie in a sound and solvent condition, but the Net Worth Sweep perversely pushes the Companies to the edge of insolvency by stripping the capital out of the Companies on a quarterly basis.
-Third, FHFA is required to preserve and conserve Fannie's and Freddie's assets, but the Net Worth Sweep requires the dissipation of assets by forcing the Companies to pay their net worth to Treasury every three months.
+17. By entering the Net Worth Sweep, FHFA violated HERA in at least five ways.
+First, FHFA failed to act as a "conservator" because conservators are not allowed to use the companies under their care as ATM machines.
+Second, FHFA is required to put Fannie and Freddie in a sound and solvent condition, but the Net Worth Sweep forces the Companies to operate on the edge of insolvency.
+Third, FHFA is required to conserve and preserve Fannie's and Freddie's assets, but the Net Worth Sweep requires the dissipation of assets by forcing the Companies to pay their net worth to the government on a quarterly basis.
 Fourth, FHFA is charged with rehabilitating Fannie and Freddie and seeking to return them to private control, but the Net Worth Sweep makes any such outcome impossible.
-Fifth, FHFA as conservator cannot be subject to the direction and supervision of any other government agency, but, on information and belief, FHFA entered the Net Worth Sweep at the direction and supervision of Treasury.
-Finally, in entering the Net Worth Sweep, FHFA also violated HERA by reaffirming the unlawful policies of making cash dividend payments during conservatorship, ceding control over Fannie and Freddie and the conservatorships to Treasury, and prohibiting Fannie and Freddie from repaying the principal of Treasury's Government Stock.
+Finally, FHFA as conservator cannot be subject to the direction and supervision of any other government agency, but, on information and belief, FHFA entered the Net Worth Sweep at the direction and supervision of Treasury.